 Reduced Production Costs

 Specialization can also lead to substantial reductions in production costs.
 By streamlining the production process and minimizing waste, specialized firms can achieve economies of scale, where the average cost of production decreases as the quantity produced increases.
 This is because fixed costs, such as rent and equipment, are spread over a larger volume of output.
-Moreover, specialization can reduce the need for extensive training, as workers only need to master a specific set of skills.
+Worth adding, specialization can reduce the need for extensive training, as workers only need to master a specific set of skills.

 Fostering Innovation and Technological Advancement